 Thanks to the phenomenal support of our friends in the contemporary art community, TWO x TWO for AIDS and Art’s annual benefit gala dinner and art auction has raised over $75 million in its 19-year history in support of amfAR’s AIDS research initiatives and the DMA’s contemporary art acquisition program.

 - In 2014, amfAR launched the “Countdown to a Cure for HIV/AIDS,” a $100 million research initiative aimed at developing the scientific basis of a cure by the end of 2020.
-To date, amfAR has awarded over 40 grants totaling more than $37 million through the Countdown, supporting research conducted by 160 scientists working at 58 institutions in 10 countries.
+To date, amfAR has awarded 60 Countdown grants totaling close to $50 million to support research conducted by more than 200 scientists working at 74 institutions in 10 countries.

 - The centerpiece of the Countdown is the amfAR Institute for HIV Cure Research.
 Established in 2016 with a five-year, $20 million grant to the University of California, San Francisco, the Institute involves teams of researchers at UCSF and collaborating institutions pursing a range of cure-focused strategies.
-In 2017, Institute researchers will initiate a series of clinical studies to test the effectiveness of experimental cure interventions.
+Institute researchers have initiated a series of clinical studies to test the effectiveness of experimental cure interventions.

 - Previous amfAR-funded research studies have contributed to the development of four of the six primary classes of anti-HIV drugs (protease inhibitors, entry inhibitors, CCR5 blockers, and integrase inhibitors) that are helping people with HIV/AIDS live longer, healthier lives.